 What comes to mind first when you hear that your social media accounts have been hacked?
-Do you fear that hackers will post illicit or spammy messages from your account?
-What if your account gets deleted?!
-Perhaps you fret having to deal with the seemingly “non-existent” customer support efforts that come with the major social networks.
-While these issues are legitimate concerns, you may not be aware of the added financial fallout, or ‘Economic Aftermath,’ that comes along with having your social media accounts hacked.
+Do you fear hackers will post illicit or spammy messages from your account?
+What if your account gets deleted?
+Perhaps you fret dealing with the seemingly “non-existent” customer support efforts that come with the major social networks.
+While these issues are legitimate concerns, you may not be aware of the added financial fallout or ‘Economic Aftermath’ that comes with having your social media accounts hacked.

 The Impact of a Hacked Business Ads Account

 Having your personal social media account hacked is only one level of frustration.
-Typically, customer support is able to assist with recovering your account that has been flagged with suspicious activity.
-Having your company’s business ads account hacked, however, can be much more detrimental.
+Typically, customer support can assist with recovering your account that has been flagged with suspicious activity.
+However, having your company’s business ads account hacked can be much more detrimental.

 Ad & Credit Card Fraud

-This is a common objective hackers have when making their way into a business ads account.
-Once inside, hackers can set up and run ads for their own gain, be it economical or personal.
-This can include sending users to a landing page to capture their credit card info, or something more simple as spamming their message to the masses.
+Hackers have a common objective when making their way into a business ads account.
+Once inside, hackers can set up and run ads for their own economic or personal gain.
+This can include sending users to a landing page to capture their credit card info or something more simple as spamming their message to the masses.
 Either way, the hackers won’t be the ones to pay for those ads.
-They will use whatever credit card is on file for as long as they can.
-Fortunately, most credit card companies won’t actually make you pay for the charge, so long as you are diligent about disputing them.
+They will use whatever credit card is on file for as long as possible.
+Fortunately, most credit card companies won’t make you pay for the charge, so long as you are diligent about disputing them.
 Even still, there’s no guarantee.
-What’s worse is allowing the hackers to use your credit card as a line of credit to run their phony ads.
+What’s worse is allowing the hackers to use your credit card as a line of credit to run their fake ads.
 Side note – as if this doesn’t sound bad enough, having to cancel a credit card, reorder one, and then enter that new card info across all your automatic payments can be a royal pain in the butt!

-Imagine: Hackers have gained access into your business account.
+Imagine: Hackers have gained access to your business account.
 YOUR BUSINESS ACCOUNT!
-The business that was built on relationships, early mornings and hard work.
+Your business was built on relationships, early mornings, and hard work.
 Hackers do not care about the reputation of your business the same way that you do, let alone at all.
-When they have control of your business account, they have control of your brand messaging, and can easily craft ads that can damage your reputation.
+When they have control of your business account, they have control of your brand messaging and can easily craft ads that can damage your reputation.

 Opportunity Costs For Missed Advertising

-When you lose control to your business ads account, you lose the ability to run ads to existing and new customers.
-The time frame for recovering an account can range anywhere from a few days to a few months.
-That’s a long time to not have ads running for your business.
+When you lose control of your business ads account, you lose the ability to run ads to existing and new customers.
+The time frame for recovering an account can range from a few days to a few months.
+That’s a long time not to have ads running for your business.
 Think of all the potential sales or leads you could have captured during that time.

 Steps You Can Take Today To Protect Your Accounts

-No social media platform wishes their users be hacked.
-There are some methods you can implement to protect yourself against the ever-growing threat on user privacy.
+No social media platform wishes its users to be hacked.
+You can implement some methods to protect yourself against the ever-growing threat to user privacy.
 Here are some simple ways you can keep your accounts protected from hackers.

 Use Different Passwords

-Sounds like a no brainer, right?
+It sounds like a no-brainer, right?
 If you were to look at a list of all your login credentials, how many of them would have the same password?
 What about username and password?
 Using different passwords (we suggest a mix of random letters and numbers) for each account will help limit the number of accounts hackers can get into with one given set of login credentials.

 Set Advertising Account Limits

 Consider setting spend limits for any advertising campaigns you may be running.
-This makes it so that even if a hacker gets into your account, they can’t spend over the daily limit.
-While you may not think this as necessary, we’ve seen some accounts not utilize this feature, and rack up ad spends as large as $5,000 a day.
+This makes it so that even if hackers get into your account, they can’t spend over the daily limit.
+While you may not think this as necessary, we’ve seen some accounts not utilize this feature and rack up ad spends as large as $5,000 a day.

 Contact CyberGate IT For Your Cyber Security Needs

-We offer a wide range of cyber security services, from information that employees can use to better protect their accounts to complete cloud coverage for your business and more.
+We offer a wide range of cyber security services, from information that employees can use to protect better their accounts, complete cloud coverage for your business, and more.
 Contact us to learn more, or click here to learn more about our cyber threat detection bundle.